Top 5 sectors represented in the China A50 Index:

 Index Composition and Calculation

-China A50 is a free float, capitalisation-weighted index.
+China A50 is a free float, capitalisation-weighted index, just like the S&P500 index.
 Market capitalisation determines inclusion in the index, and free float means that the calculation involves only outstanding shares available to the public.
 This ensures that the overall price of the index accurately represents the true opportunity available to an investor.

 To be included in the index, a company must meet the conditions below: